 Good to know: The Pain of Getting a Tattoo

 Others believe the dots are necessary, in and of themselves, and are not used to camouflage cultural secrets but have their hidden meaning.
-The Aborigines do not indicate either belief to be correct, and modern Aboriginal artists continue to incorporate these distinctive dots into their work.
+The Aborigines do not indicate either believed to be correct, and modern Aboriginal artists continue to incorporate these distinctive dots into their work.

 Modern Aboriginal tattoo designs are based upon these traditional techniques.

-Although most traditional Aborigines do not have tattoos as part of their customs, some tribes use scarification, or ritualistic cutting, to decorate their bodies more permanently.
+Although most traditional Aborigines do not have tattoos as a part of their customs, some tribes use scarification, or ritualistic cutting, to decorate their bodies more permanently.
 Non-Aboriginal people continue to practice scarification; tattoos are the most popular method for achieving these Aboriginal looks.

 People get the body art of Aborigines to express their personal beliefs about the connection between nature and man, which are shared by Aboriginal cultures.